codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/freestyle.md

 is equivalent to running `docker run mwendler/cowsay Hello` which is equivalent to running `cowsay Hello` inside the container.

-You can override the container's default entrypoint using the `entry_point` field.
+You can override the container's default entry point using the `entry_point` field.
 This can be a string, or an array of strings.
 For example:

 ```yaml